-Execute a pincer movement on the Soviet bulge that exists between Orel in the North and Kharkov in the south.
+OKW feels the time is right to execute a pincer movement on the Soviet bulge that exists between Orel in the North and Kharkov in the south.
 Smash the Soviet defenses and occupy the central city of Kursk, along with your other objectives.
-Our enemies grow stronger by the day, so you must strike quickly.
+Our enemies grow stronger by the day, Herr General, so we must strike quickly.
 Be prepared for in-depth resistance and armored counter-attacks from the Soviets.

-This battle may prove to be the most testing yet – ensure my trust in you is not misplaced!
+This battle may prove to be the most testing yet -- let us ensure our Fuhrer’s trust in us is not misplaced!